Parents, Kids, and Discipline

 - Taken away as soon as possible after the inappropriate behavior (especially for young children)

 Corporal (physical) punishment, such as spanking, isn't recommended by the American Academy of Pediatrics or mental health associations.
 Why?
 Primarily because nonphysical discipline techniques work better with fewer negative consequences.
-According to the AAP, spanking may result in the following problems:
+According to the AAP, spanking may:

-- Spanking can become more violent and harm a child
+- Become more violent and harm a child

-- Spanking may cause children to think that it's OK to physically hurt someone you love
+- Cause children to think that it's OK to physically hurt someone you love